Welcome to the Division of Student Affairs!

 - Diversity and Inclusivity

-The orientation program will be held 4 times a year following peak hiring periods (late April, late July, late October and mid December).
+The orientation program will be held 3 times a year following peak hiring periods (late February, June and October).
 This is an opportunity to meet people across the division and learn how their department connects with others.
 The program will begin at 8:30 and end at 12:00 with activities throughout the morning.
 Breakfast is provided.
-Sign up for the next New Employee Orientation (July 25, 2018, 8:30AM – 12:00PM in the Alumni Fireside Lounge, Student Union).
+Sign up for the next New Employee Orientation (February July 27, 2020, 8:30AM – 12:00PM in the Alumni Fireside Lounge, Student Union).

 UWM Academic Staff Orientation